 Now let’s say someone comes along in the secondary market, sees the posted Bid, and wants to sell the ETF at $83.75.
 So the market maker buys the ETF from this secondary market participant at $83.75, and in order to hedge, he shorts the basket of names (MSFT and INTC) at $83.80.

 All sounds great up until this point, but we have all been taught the following:

 - Markets are driven by demand and supply.

 - Markets can remain irrational longer than one can remain solvent.

-In order to see how you might expect things to get skewed, let’s go back to the “Secondary Market Sale” example from above.
+Let’s go back to the “Secondary Market Sale” example from above.
 Let’s say that secondary market participants relentlessly hit the market maker’s Bid at $83.75.
-At each transaction, the market maker has been buying, buying, BUYING ETF shares.
+At each transaction, the market maker has been buying, buying, and buying ETF shares.
 But the market maker has been hedging all along by shorting the basket of MSFT and INTC.
 Suddenly, the market maker looks up and has a HUGE position in the ETF (although it is hedged).
 And here is the beauty of the ETF structure from the market maker’s perspective.
-They don’t require secondary market volume to unwind the hedged book – the market maker can simply redeem an ETF unit, and simultaneously cover his shorted basket of MSFT and INTC.
+They don’t require secondary market volume to unwind the hedged book — the market maker can simply redeem an ETF unit, and simultaneously cover his shorted basket of MSFT and INTC.

 Again there are two great features of ETFs from the market maker’s perspective:

 - What makes ETFs unique is the AP’s ability to arbitrage the spread between underlying assets and the ETF NAV at the end of every trading day.